Frequently Asked Questions

 - Can I use the map images on this website for other purposes?

 The electoral boundaries review ensures that, at election time, the number of electors in each electorate is within an acceptable range.
+This is important so that members of parliament represent districts containing comparable numbers of electors.
 In addition to changes in the number of electors in each electorate, there are a number of factors considered before boundary changes can happen.

 Find out more about the electoral boundaries review process.